 While my scheduling truly helps and I recommend it for any freelance writer, I also know that there are times when the schedule just won’t work.
 Usually the upset is only for a week or less.
 If it goes much longer it probably means I need to change my schedule.

 Life really is a balancing act; we are the experts on our own lives and it’s up to us how we use the time we’re given.
 Every interruption this week has been because of something I value and worth all the confusion.
 Go gently with yourself.

-How do you schedule your writing work?
+How do you set your writing schedules?
 What happens when your schedule goes awry?
 How do you get back on track?